nasa/HDTN/README.md

 docker exec -it hdtn_sender bash docker exec -it hdtn_receiver bash
 ```
 This setup is perfect for running a test between two hdtn nodes.
-An example script for each node can be found under HDTN/tests/tes>
+An example script for each node can be found under HDTN/tests/test_scripts_linux/LTP_2Nodes_Test/.
+Be sure to run the receiver script first, otherwise the sender will have nowhere to send to at launch.

 Kubernetes Instructions
 =======================